Lbobon/LTS-COOKER-PROJECT/README.md

 # Verify installation
 ollama list
 ```

-If you want to use a different model, you can change the model name in the backend.py file, and then pull the model again. (however aftermultiple rounds of testing, Qwen model was the perfect balance between speed and accuracy)
+*Note: If you want to use a different model, you can change the model name in the backend.py file and then pull the model again.
+However, after multiple rounds of testing, the Qwen model provided the perfect balance between speed and accuracy.*

 ### **3. Setup Python Environment**